Content Territory Mapping: Organizing Your Expertise Into Discoverable Territories

 Mapping Your Semantic Dependencies

-Within your Topic Wheel, not all topics stand alone.
+Within your Topic Wheel, your topics don’t stand alone—they become nodes in the connected presence that creates compounding authority.
 Like how certain dishes require mastering fundamental techniques first, some concepts require prerequisites.
 Mapping these dependencies creates natural learning paths through your expertise.

 The Dependency Mapping Process